Raytol-crg/Raytol-crg/README.md

 # Raytol DCU Software Download

-This repository provides the software versions for raytol's DCU, the flashing methods, and some application demos.
+This repository provides the software versions for Raytol's DCU, the flashing methods, and some application demos.

 ## DCU Relesse System Package